 The ability to take feedback constructively and respectfully, without getting overly defensive, is key because it builds trust.

-3. Make a plan to be better
+3. Make specific plans to be better

-This is the step that’s truly rare, but incredibly powerful.
+This is the step that’s rare, but incredibly powerful.
 After being given feedback, it’s not enough to simply acknowledge that you want to make a change or do something differently—you need to make a concrete plan to execute on those changes:

 - If your spouse points out that your sarcasm really bothers him, don’t just “try to be less sarcastic.”
 Put a sticky note on your car dashboard to remind yourself to watch out for sarcasm each day when you get home from work.